By Tim Lambert

 In the mid 19th century transport was revolutionized by railways.
 They made travel much faster.
 (They also removed the danger of highwaymen).
 The Stockton and Darlington railway opened in 1825.
 However the first major railway was from Liverpool to Manchester.
 It opened in 1830.
 In the 1840s there was a huge boom in building railways and most towns in Britain were connected.
 In the late 19th century many branch lines were built connecting many villages.

 The first underground railway in Britain was built in London in 1863.
 The carriages were pulled by steam trains.
 The first electric underground trains began running in London in 1890.
 The Central Line opened in 1900.
 The Bakerloo Line and the Piccadilly Line both opened in 1906.
 Meanwhile, the Paris Metro opened in 1900.

 From 1829 horse drawn omnibuses began running in London.
 They soon followed in other towns.
 In the 1860s and 1870s horse drawn trams began running in many towns.

-Meanwhile at sea 19th century transportation was revolutionized by the steam ship.
+Meanwhile at sea 19th century transportation was revolutionized by the steamship.
 By 1815 steamships were crossing the English Channel.
 The Savannah became the first steamship to cross the Atlantic in 1819.
 Furthermore, it used to take several weeks to cross the Atlantic.
-Then in 1838 a steam ship called the Sirius made the journey in 19 days.
+Then in 1838, a steamship called the Sirius made the journey in 19 days.
 However steam did not completely replace sail until the end of the 19th century when the steam turbine was used on ships.

 Life in the 19th Century

 The parking meter was invented by an American called Carlton Magee.
 The first ones were installed in the USA in 1935.
-A Swede named Nils Bohlin developed the three-point seat belt in 1959.
+The first ones in Britain were installed in 1958.
+Then in 1959, a Swede named Nils Bohlin developed the three-point seat belt.
 In 1983 wearing a seat belt was made compulsory in Britain.
 Wheel clamps were introduced to Britain in 1983 and speed cameras in 1992.

 Meanwhile in Britain in 1936 Belisha Beacons were introduced to make road crossing safer.
 The first zebra crossing was introduced in 1949.
 In Britain Lollipop men and women followed in 1953.
-The modern pelican crossing dates from 1969 and lollipop men and women were first introduced in 1969.
+The modern pelican crossing was introduced in 1969.